4. Library Management System

 10. Bug Tracking System

 This system helps to track and manage bugs in software development projects.
-Developers can log the bug, assign a task to a developer, set the priority level of a bug or task and also can track its progress.
-It’s helpful in improving software quality + productivity.
+Developers can log bugs, assign tasks to developers, set the priority level of a bug or task, and track its progress.
+It helps improve software quality and productivity.

 Technologies Used: Java, MySQL, Servlet, JSP.